-Associating pieces of information with a location you are familiar with, like your house, is the basic idea behind the Memory Palace Technique.
+You associate pieces of information with a location you are familiar with, like placing a new word in a house.

 The effectiveness of the Memory Palace technique is based on the scientific fact that your brain and spatial memory perceive space as a kind of image.

 Check out this lecture for more information about how that works:

 If you’re interested in this “Magnetic” technique, click on the image below: